damalis/full-stack-apache2-symfony-for-everyone-with-docker-compose/README.md

 #### Redis

-[Redis Cache](https://symfony.com/doc/current/components/cache/adapters/redis_adapter.html), Config options to connect to redis server must be stored in the application/config/redis.php file.
+[Redis Cache](https://symfony.com/doc/current/components/cache/adapters/redis_adapter.html); This article explains how to configure the Redis adapter when using the Cache as an independent component in any PHP application..

 Available options are: